Omarahmed988/Unraveling-the-Secrets-of-Maji-Ndogo/README.md

 Join me in celebrating this extraordinary journey where SQL and Power BI merged, transforming data into actionable insights.
 Together, let's make a lasting impact and pave the way for a brighter future!

-#datascience #dataanalysis #dataanalytics #datacleaning #datThe above code represents a README.md file that you can use to document your Maji Ndogo project on GitHub.
-You can create a new file named `README.md` in your GitHub repository and copy the code into it.
-Make sure to modify and update the content according to your project's specific details and achievements.